apache/mesos/docs/reservation.md

 A framework can unreserve resources through the resource offer cycle.
 In [Offer::Operation::Reserve](#offer-operation-reserve), we reserved 8 CPUs
-and 4096 MB of RAM on a particular slave for our `role`.
-The master will continue to only offer these resources to our `role`.
+and 4096 MB of RAM on a particular slave for one of our subscribed roles (e.g. `"engineering"`).
+The master will continue to only offer these reserved resources to the reservation's `role`.
 Suppose we would like to unreserve these resources.
 First, we receive a resource offer (copy/pasted from above):

         {
+          "allocation_info": { "role": "engineering" },
           "id": <offer_id>,
           "framework_id": <framework_id>,
           "slave_id": <slave_id>,
           "hostname": <hostname>,
           "resources": [
             {
+              "allocation_info": { "role": "engineering" },
               "name": "cpus",
               "type": "SCALAR",
               "scalar": { "value": 8 },
-              "role": <framework_role>,
+              "role": "engineering",
               "reservation": {
                 "principal": <framework_principal>
               }
             },
             {
+              "allocation_info": { "role": "engineering" },
               "name": "mem",
               "type": "SCALAR",
               "scalar": { "value": 4096 },
-              "role": <framework_role>,
+              "role": "engineering",
               "reservation": {
                 "principal": <framework_principal>
               }